The American Idol Experience: Finale show and "Dream Ticket"

 The last show of each operating day featured the winners of that day's preliminary shows.
 Again, the live audience voted for the performer they liked the best.
 During the show, the audience was prompted to encourage the contestants and heckle the judges.
+The winner of the last show of the day received a "Dream Ticket", which allowed them to skip the line to during the audition process for an upcoming season of American Idol.

 Winners

 Fourteenth season semi-finalist Adam Ezegelian was a two-time Dream Ticket winner (2009 and 2014).